Looking to support underrepresented minorities in your workplace? Here are five ways to celebrate Black History Month at your organization.

 A great way to interact with Black History Month is by reading the books, poems, and stories written by Black authors, past and present.
 Whether you read historical accounts from freed slaves or fictional works by modern Black authors, intentionally engaging with these kinds of books will broaden your employees’ horizons and start meaningful conversations.

 Start with creating or finding a book list and organize recurring meetings throughout Black History Month to discuss the week’s reading.
 And the best part is, you can continue the book club after February ends.

 5. Promote your employee resource groups

-Many organisations have formal or informal groups dedicated to supporting Black employees.
+Many organizations have formal or informal groups dedicated to supporting Black employees.
 For example, at Ceridian, we have nine voluntary, employee-led resource groups called YOUnity groups.
-Members of the Ceridian Black Employee Network promote and support the needs of Black employees at our organisation all year long.
+Members of the Ceridian Black Employee Network promote and support the needs of Black employees at our organization all year long.

 Don’t let the progress stop when March begins.
 Get creative, and make sure all your employees have the resources and support they need.